Mycelium: Commercial

 Alternatives to polystyrene and plastic packaging can be produced by growing mycelium in agricultural waste.
 Mycelium has also been used as a material in furniture, and artificial leather.

 One of the main commercial uses of mycelium is its use to create artificial leather.
-Animal leather contributes to a significant environmental footprint, as livestock farming is associated with deforestation, greenhouse gas emissions, and grazing.
-In addition, the production of synthetic leathers from polyvinyl chloride and polyurethane require the use of hazardous chemicals and fossil fuels, and they are not biodegradable (like plastic).
-Fungal-based artificial leather is cheaper to produce, has less of an environmental footprint, and is biodegradable.
-It costs between 18 and 28 cents to produce a square meter of raw mycelium, while it costs between $5.81 and $6.24 to produce a square meter of raw animal hide.
-Fungal growth is carbon neutral and pure mycelium is 94% biodegradable.
-However, the use of polymeric materials such as polyester or polylactic acid to improve artificial leather’s properties can negatively affect the biodegradability of the material.

-To create leather, fungal mycelium is grown either using liquid-state or solid-state fermentation.
-In liquid-state fermentation, companies typically use laboratory media or agricultural byproducts to grow fungal biomass.
-The fungal biomass is then separated into fibers and processed using fiber suspension, filtration, pressing, and drying.
-These techniques are also commonly utilized in traditional papermaking processes.
+The use of polymeric materials such as polyester or polylactic acid to improve artificial leather properties can negatively affect the biodegradability of the material.

 In solid-state fermentation, mycelium is grown on forestry bioproducts, like sawdust, in an environment with high carbon dioxide concentrations and controlled humidity and temperature.
 The mycelium mat formed on top of the particle bed is dehydrated, chemically treated, and then compressed to a desired thickness and engraved with a pattern.

 Construction material

 Mycelium is a strong candidate for sustainable construction primarily due to its lightweight biodegradable structure and its capacity to be grown from waste sources.
 In addition to this, mycelium has a relatively high strength-to-weight ratio and a much lower embodied energy compared to traditional building materials.
 Because mycelium takes the form of any mold it is grown in, it can also be advantageous for customization purposes, especially if it is employed as an architectural or aesthetic feature.
 Current research has also indicated that mycelium does not release toxic resins in the event of a fire because it has a charring effect similar to mass timber.
 Mycelium plays a role in acoustic insulation, boasting of an absorbance of 70–75% for frequencies of 1500 Hz or less.